-Nupur Sharma issued look out notice by Kolkata Police after she skips summons for fourth time
+Kolkata Police issue lookout notice for Nupur Sharma

 Cases have been registered against the suspended BJP spokesperson at two police stations in the city for her disparaging remarks about Prophet Muhammad.

-The Kolkata Police on Saturday issued a look out notice against suspended Bharatiya Janata Party spokesperson Nupur Sharma after she failed to appear before it for the fourth straight time, PTI reported, citing law enforcement officials.
+The Kolkata Police on Saturday issued a look out notice for suspended Bharatiya Janata Party spokesperson Nupur Sharma after she failed to appear before it for the fourth straight time, PTI reported, citing law enforcement officials.

 A look out notice is generally issued by a law enforcement agency in order to prevent an accused person from leaving the country.